 Do not take the phone with you (unless you want to take pictures or play music), that is what answering machines are for.
 Leave technology inside and become one with nature and you will have a restful mini-vacation any time you need it.

-Of course, if you have an emergency an added benefit for backyard camping is you have the telephone nearby if needed.
+Of course, if you have an emergency an added benefit of backyard camping is you have the telephone nearby if needed.
 However, if you play it safe, the chances of an emergency occurring are drastically limited.

 Family Camping Checklist!
+(Free Printable Checklist!)

 If you are going to do some backyard camping, it is best to have a family camping checklist to go by!
 You don’t want to have to keep coming into the house for more supplies, you must be prepared!
+That way, it will feel like a real camping trip, only in your backyard for a great outdoor experience!
+Grab and print the Backyard Camping Checklist Printable HERE!

 *Flashlight and battery-powered lantern: this is a no-brainer!
 Every good camper should have a durable flashlight with new batteries nestled inside!

-*Pocket Knife: yes, I understand you are camping in your backyard, but would if you want to whittle a spear for cooking smores on?
+*Pocket Knife: yes, I understand you are camping in your backyard, but would you want to whittle a spear for cooking smores on?
 You will need that pocket knife!

 *Tent!
 If you are going to camp in your backyard, unless you have a trampoline to sleep on or want to sleep under the stars, a tent is a must.